Enforcement of Remedies Against Unfair Foreign Taxes

 • The excise tax imposed on private foundations' investment income.

-According to the Joint Committee on Taxation, the provision is projected to raise $116 billion over FY2025 through FY2034.
+According to the Joint Committee on Taxation, the provision in the House bill was projected to raise $116 billion over FY2025 through FY2034.

-The tax will apply to countries with the UTPR: thus far, the EU, the UK, Canada, Australia, and South Korea.
-Many of these countries also have DSTs, and a number of other countries, most notably India, have adopted these taxes.
+The tax would apply to countries with the UTPR: thus far, the EU, the UK, Australia, and South Korea.
+Many of these countries also have DSTs.

-The withholding tax on FDAP does not apply to certain income, both passive and active.
-As noted, it does not apply to portfolio interest or capital gains.
-Foreign partners of partnerships operating in the United States have their income reported separately, and effectively connected income of individuals and corporations is subject to the normal U.S. tax income tax.
+The withholding tax on FDAP would not apply to certain income, including portfolio interest and capital gains.
+Foreign partners of partnerships operating in the United States have effectively connected income subject to the normal U.S. income tax.

 Tax rates are often reduced by tax treaties, in some cases to 0% for interest, and typically to 15% for dividends.
 Based on the most recent data for 2019, dividends accounted for 81% of income subject to withholding taxes, although they accounted for 22% of total passive income.
 Interest payments account for 51% of U.S.-source passive income, but only 5% of income subject to withholding.
 This significant reduction reflects both the exemption for portfolio interest and the 0% treaty rates.
 Rents and royalties account for 5% of income subject to withholding and a similar share of total passive income.